 While we focus primarily now on disabled dogs, most of whom are blind, we continue to have a blind horse — Lena, who was the very first disabled animal to come to us way back in 2000!

 Our mission is not only to rescue and shelter disabled animals, but also to show that they can have a wonderful quality of life if they’re only given a chance.
 They get that chance at the farm, thanks to your gifts.

-We have, on average, about fifteen disabled dogs at any one time.
-Here are a few of our current residents – they are excellent examples of the kind of happy and satisifying life that disabled animals can enjoy!
+We have, on average, about fifteen disabled dogs at any one time — and still one blind horse, Lena, the very first animal we ever took in!
+Here are some of our current residents – they are excellent examples of the kind of happy and satisfying lives that disabled animals can enjoy!

 - Bugsy the blind dog

 - Millie the blind Lab

 - Sunny the dog with a deformed front foot